jackfarrell2/trade/README.md

 ## Customize Parameters

 Alter the settings at the top of trade.py file to tailor the skins to your liking.
-Notable, you can alter the allowed guns array to specify the skins you wish to search for as well as the maximium and minimum price to include.
+Most notably, you should alter the allowed guns array to specify the skins you wish to search for as well as the maximium and minimum price to include.

 Alter the RECIPIENT_EMAILS array to choose who to send the emails to.